lennilobel/sql2025-workshop-hol-orlando2025/README.md

 3. **Visual Studio 2022 (any edition)**

    Visual Studio 2022 is required for the Change Event Streaming labs.

+   If you already have Visual Studio 2022 installed on your machine, be sure that you have chosen the **.NET Desktop Development** workload during installation.
+You can confirm this from the Visual Studio Installer (and add the workload if necessary).

+   If you don't already have Visual Studio 2022 installed on your machine:

     - Download the **Community Edition** (free) from:
   [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/)